jeeliz/jeelizAR/README.md

 ## Demonstrations
 These are some demonstrations of this library.
 Some requires a specific setup.

+You can subscribe to the [Jeeliz Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or to the [@StartupJeeliz Twitter account](https://twitter.com/StartupJeeliz) to be kept informed of our cutting edge developments.

+If you have made an application or a fun demonstration using this library, we would love to see it and insert a link here!
+Contact us on [Twitter @StartupJeeliz](https://twitter.com/StartupJeeliz) or [LinkedIn](https://www.linkedin.com/company/jeeliz).

 ### Standard browser demos
 These demonstration should work in your browser if you have a webcam.